 - Clearly express and support your opinions both in written and spoken English

-- Apply the formal conventions in terms of structure of email correspondence, essays, business proposals and critical evaluations
+- Apply the formal conventions in terms of structure of email correspondence, essays and proposals

 - Manage the writing process so that communication and meaning are achieved successfully, including reflection on this process